 2. Snap a chalk line on the floor for the stud wall’s bottom plate.

-3. Build the stud wall on the floor, keeping the bottom plate closest to the concrete wall.
-Build the stud wall a minimum of 1/4 inch from the ceiling.
+3. Build the stud wall on the floor.
+Keep the bottom plate closest to the concrete wall.
+Build the stud wall so that it’s at least 1/4 away from the ceiling.
 If there’s already a drop ceiling, keep the stud wall beneath it.
 Build around window build-outs, wires, and pipes.

 4. Secure the bottom plate to the floor using construction adhesive and concrete screws.

-5. Secure the top plate to every joist and use shims where needed.
+5. Secure the top plate to every joist and use shims if necessary.

-6. Important: If the floor is uneven, you may need to build from the bottom plate up instead of using the tip-up method.
+6. If the floor is uneven, build from the bottom plate-up instead of using the tip-up method.

-The next step is to measure and cut drywall to fit each wall’s section.
-Use a level to mark straight lines and account for any obstructions you must cut around such as electrical boxes.
-Next, use drywall adhesive on the studs and firmly press a piece of drywall board for one to two seconds.
-Use drywall screws to attach the drywall boards to the studs underneath.
-Continue across the room in sections until your framing is covered.
+Measure and cut drywall so that it fits each wall.
+Use a level to mark straight lines, and account for any obstructions that you must cut around, such as electrical boxes.
+Use drywall adhesive on the studs, and firmly press a piece of drywall board into this for 1 or 2 seconds.
+Attach the drywall boards to the studs underneath with drywall screws.
+Continue across the room until you’ve covered your framing.

-You are almost there!
-The final step to finishing your basement walls is to prepare them for painting.
-Spackle and sand over the screw holes to create a smooth surface.
-Then you’re ready to paint.
-If your basement gets damp, consider using latex paint.
+The final step is to prepare your walls for painting.
+Spackle and sand over the screw holes to create a smooth surface, then begin painting.
+If your basement gets damp, use latex paint.
 It’s waterproof and won’t crack.
-It’s also low-odor, which is ideal if you don’t have strong basement ventilation.
-You could also opt for mildew-killing paint, which prevents new mold growth.
+It’s also low-odor, which is best if you don’t have strong basement ventilation.
+You can also choose mildew-killing paint, which prevents new mold growth.

 Remember to use basement-compliant GFCI outlets.
-They will shut off whenever an electricity surge occurs, reducing the risk of electric shock if the basement floods.
+They will shut off whenever an electricity surge occurs, which will reduce the risk of electric shock if the basement floods.

 Our Conclusion

-Finished walls improve your basement’s aesthetic and are an easy first step in a long-term upgrade.
-In additional, they help cover any potentially dangerous exposed wires and keep the area warmer in cold months, which could reduce your utility bill.
+Finished walls improve your basement’s aesthetic, cover dangerous exposed wires, and keep the area warmer in cold months, which can reduce your utility bill.

-If you have experience using hand tools and building, finishing your basement walls may be a money-saving option.
-If you lack experience, we recommend hiring a local contractor who can handle the installation, permits, and building codes.
+If you have experience using hand tools and building, consider finishing your basement walls, yourself, to save money.
+If you lack experience, hire a local contractor who can handle the installation, permits, and building codes.

 Get Estimates from Foundation Repair Experts in Your Area